sittercity/arbiter/README.md

   ResqueArbiter.set_listeners([Classes, To, Listen, On])

 ### Eventer

 This is the application-side eventing component.
 It is a singleton or statically invoked throughout the app and understands how to talk to the arbiter.
 In your application, you need to add an arbiter to the Eventer bus:

   Eventer.bus = ResqueArbiter

+### Publishing Events

+It publish an event, use the `Eventer.post` method.
+It takes two arguments:

+ 1. The event name
+ 2. A hash of arguments to pass

+For example

+  Eventer.post(:account_created, account.to_hash)

+Just a side note, it's not advised to push symbols into events, as they likely won't be received as symbols on the other side.

 ## Listening on events